DevOps: A culture where people, regardless of title or background, work together to imagine, develop, deploy and operate

 … where people, regardless of title or background …

 A lot of people think of DevOps as Developers and Operations.
 Thought of this way, the term DevOps leaves out of a bunch of groups involved in the process.
-Trying to add everyone involved to a single term is an exercise if futility, and would be silly even if it wasn’t.
+Trying to add everyone involved to a single term is an exercise in futility, and would be silly even if it wasn’t.
 Nathan Harvey explained this quite well in his talk “Rugged Enterprise DevSecNetQAGovOps”.
-Video Here (Spoiler alert: If you mix Sugar, Flour, Cocoa, Salt, Baking Soda and a few other things together, you don’t get SugFloCocSalBak, you get a cake.)
+(Spoiler alert: If you mix Sugar, Flour, Cocoa, Salt, Baking Soda and a few other things together, you don’t get SugFloCocSalBak, you get a cake.)

 A variety of backgrounds is every bit as important.
 This is why diversity (in all of its varieties) is so stressed at good DevOps events.
 If everyone has the same experiences and viewpoints, your chance of creating something with wide appeal is pretty darn low.
 To say nothing of the fact that it’s just the right thing to do.

 All of this as a very long way to say it means the whole team.